Nathan-Nesbitt/G2T/Notes/04 CSS_G2T_NN.md

 # Basics of CSS

 ## What is CSS?

-CSS or cascading style sheets is a language used to style an HTML web page.
+CSS or cascading style sheets is the WC3 standard language for describing the presentation or style of an HTML web page.
+We can use CSS to change fonts, colours, layout/positions, boarders, background images, ect.
 ## Language Basics

 ```